bartificer/programming-by-stealth/docs/_tidbits/tidbit11.md

 1. Opening a regular terminal and entering the command `pwsh`
 2. Using a custom Terminal profile that always runs the PowerShell shell
 3. Using the PowerShell terminal provided by your IDE
-4. Or, if you're on Windows, the dedicated PowerShell 7 app of a PowerShell tab in the Windows Terminal app
+4. Or, if you're on Windows, using the dedicated PowerShell 7 app of a PowerShell tab in the Windows Terminal app

 On your PowerShell prompt, enter the following command: